K2GQ/k2gq.github.io/netreports.md

 <p class="box-note">
-The Community Amateur Radio Social Net, established on August 30th, 2023, meets every Tuesday at 7 PM ET.
-Utilizing the KC2TXA (SBARC) repeater on 146.595 MHz, K2MFF (NJIT) repeater on 147.225 MHz, and linked with the KC2TXA-R EchoLink node, the net extends its reach beyond traditional VHF radio boundaries, offering a vibrant and diverse communication platform for amateur radio operators.
+The Community Amateur Radio Social Net has been on the air since August 30, 2023, and meets every Tuesday at 7:00 PM ET.
+Join us on the KC2TXA (SBARC) repeater **146.595 MHz** or the K2MFF (NJIT) repeater **147.225 MHz**, and we are also linked via the **KC2TXA-R EchoLink node**.
+It’s a friendly, welcoming check-in where the conversation can range from weather, food, and gardening to plenty of ham radio talk, with the goal of building community in Essex County, NJ and beyond.</p>

-Far from being a strictly technical gathering, the net embraces a wide-ranging conversational approach.
-Participants engage in lively discussions that span multiple interests, including social interactions, local weather updates, culinary adventures, gardening tips, and of course, technical amateur radio topics.
-This eclectic mix of conversation topics reflects the net's primary goal of fostering genuine community connections among amateur radio operators in Essex County, New Jersey, and beyond.

-By creating an inclusive and welcoming communication space, the net demonstrates the true spirit of amateur radio - bringing people together through shared interests and technology.
-Whether participants want to share a new recipe, discuss their garden's latest bloom, talk about recent technical innovations, or simply catch up with fellow radio enthusiasts, the net provides a warm and engaging platform for communication.</p>

 <p style="text-align: center;">
   <a href="/netreports2023/" style="text-decoration: none; font-size: 18px; font-weight: bold; text-decoration: underline;">2023 Net Reports</a> ||